 What should I know about Personal Protective Equipment and organic peroxides?

 If other methods, such as engineering controls, are not available or effective in controlling exposure to organic peroxides, wear suitable personal protective equipment (PPE).
 Choosing the right PPE for a particular job is essential.
 MSDSs should provide general guidance.
 Also obtain help from someone who knows how to evaluate the hazards of a specific job and how to select the proper PPE.

 When using materials that are harmful by skin contact, wear protective gloves, aprons, boots, hoods or other clothing, depending on the risk of skin contact.
 Choose clothing made of materials that resist penetration or damage by the chemical.
 The MSDS should recommend appropriate materials.
 If it does not, contact the chemical supplier for specific information.

 Always wear eye protection when working with organic peroxides.
 Avoid ordinary safety glasses.
 Use chemical safety goggles instead.
-In some cases, you should also wear a face shield to protect your face from splashes.
+In some cases, you should also wear a face shield (with safety goggles) to protect your face from splashes.
 The current Canadian Standards Association (CSA) Standard Z94.3, "Eye and Face Protectors," provides advice on selection and use of eye and face protectors.

 If respirators must be used for breathing protection, there should be a written respiratory protection program to follow.
 Guidance for developing a program can be found in the current CSA Standard Z94.4, "Selection, Care, and Use of Respirators."
 Follow all legal requirements for respirator use and approvals.
 These may vary between jurisdictions in Canada.